Aximian/MediaConverterToMP3/README.md

 **"Add to Spotify Local" button not showing**
 - Make sure you've configured the Spotify Local Files path in Settings
-- The button only appears for YouTube MP3 tracks (not MP4 or Spotify source tracks)
+- The button only appears for YouTube MP3 tracks (not MP4, Spotify, Instagram, or TikTok source tracks)
 - Ensure the track has been downloaded as MP3 first

 **MP4 downloads not working**
 - Ensure yt-dlp is up to date (MP4 support requires recent version)
 - Check that FFmpeg is properly installed and accessible
 - Some videos may have download restrictions

+**Instagram or TikTok downloads failing**
+- Ensure yt-dlp is up to date (these platforms require recent yt-dlp version)
+- Check that the URL is valid and the content is publicly accessible
+- Some content may be private or region-restricted
+- For TikTok: Short URLs (vm.tiktok.com) may need to resolve first

 ## Important Notes